open-telemetry/oteps/text/0121-config-service.md

 This feature will be implemented purely as an experiment, to demonstrate its viability and usefulness.
 More investigation can be done after a rough prototype is demonstrated.

-As mentioned [here](https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-640582048), the configuration service can be a potential attack vector for an application instrumented with Open Telemetry, depending on what we allow in the protocol.
-This can be mitigated since this proposal only allows the SDK to read from a configuration service managed by the collector.
-Additionally, we can highlight in the remote configuration protocol that for future changes, caution is needed in terms of the sorts of configurations we allow.
+As mentioned [here](https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-640582048), the configuration service can be a potential attack vector for an application instrumented with OpenTelemetry, depending on what we allow in the protocol.
+We can highlight in the remote configuration protocol that for future changes, caution is needed in terms of the sorts of configurations we allow.

+Having a small polling interval (how often we read configs) would mean that config changes could be applied very quickly.
+However, this would also increase load on the configuration service.
+The typical use case probably does not need config changes to be applied immediately and config changes will likely be quite infrequent, so a typical polling interval probably needs to be no more frequent than every several minutes.

 ## Prior art and alternatives

-One way to configure metric export schedules is to, instead of pushing the metrics, use a pull mechanism to have metrics pulled whenever wanted.
-This has been implemented for [Prometheus](https://github.com/open-telemetry/opentelemetry-go/pull/751).

-The alternative is to stick with the status quo, where the SDK has a [fixed collection period](https://github.com/open-telemetry/opentelemetry-go/blob/34bd99896311a81cf843475779cae2e1c05e6257/sdk/metric/controller/push/push.go#L72-L76) and a fixed sampling rate.
+Jaegar has the option of a Remote sampler, which allows reading from a central configuration, even dynamically with an Adaptive sampler.

+The main comparative for remote configuration is a push vs. polling mechanism.
+The benefits of having a mechanism where the configuration service pushes new configs is that it's less work for the user, with it being not necessary for them to set up a configuration service.
+There is also no load associated with polling the configuration service in the instrumented application, which would keep the OpenTelemetry SDK more lightweight.

+Using a polling mechanism may be more performant in the context of large distributed applications with many instrumented processes.
+This is a result of having the instrumented processes polling the configuration service, rather than the config service having to push to processes.
+A polling mechanism is also compatible with more network protocols, not just gRPC.

 ## Open questions